niltwill/vc-updatedscm/README.md

 - Fix S.W.A.T attacking the player in "The Job" even through you lost wanted level in Pay 'n' Spray.
 - Fix Army spawning and attacking the player outside of Fort Baxter.
-- Skippable phone-calls.
-(The same way like in GTA SA/LCS)
 - Replace Leaf Links bridge traffic flow workaround with a proper fix (Check how VCS does it maybe?)
 - Fix possible crash when starting new game quickly after the Ken's office intro cutscene skip?
 - Fix the Jury not falling out of the car in "Jury Fury" if headshotted inside of the admiral with an M4 rifle (original VC bug)